gagneurlab/AbExp/README.md

    - a set of features used to predict the AbExp score

 ## Development setup
+Advanced users who want to edit this pipeline can use the following steps to convert the python scripts back to Jupyter notebooks:
 1) Make sure that the `jupytext` command is available, e.g. via `mamba install jupytext`
 2) run `find scripts/ -iname "*[.py.py|.R.R]" -exec jupytext --sync {} \;` to convert all percent scripts to jupyter notebooks
+Jupyter will then automatically synchronize the percent scripts with the corresponding notebook files.